MetaDiff: Meta-Learning with Conditional Diffusion for Few-Shot Learning: Experiments

 \subsection{Statistical Analysis}

-{\bf How much does our MetaDiff take GPU memory?} In Figure~\ref{fig4}, we select a latest gradient-based meta-learning (i.e., MetaLSTM \cite{RaviL17} and ALFA \cite{baik2020meta}) as baseline and report the GPU memory during training by varing the number of inner-loop number.
+{\bf How much our MetaDiff take GPU memory?} In Figure~\ref{fig4}, we select MetaLSTM \cite{RaviL17} and ALFA \cite{baik2020meta} as baselines and report the GPU memory during training by varing the number of inner-loop number.
 From Figure~\ref{fig4}, we can see that 1) the cost of GPU memory keep increase linearly as the number of inner-loop step increase; however 2) our MetaDiff keep constant.
-This is reasonable because our MetaDiff is trained in a diffusion manner, which is irrelevant to inner-loop.
+This is reasonable because our MetaDiff is trained in a diffusion manner, which is irrelevant to inner-loop optimization.

-{\bf Can our MetaDiff converge?} We randomly select 600 5-way 1-shot tasks from the test set of miniImageNet, and then report their test accuracy and loss of entire denoising process, which are shown in Figure~\ref{fig5}.
-From results, we observe that our MetaDiff can converge without overfitting within a finite number of steps (i.e., around 450 steps).
+{\bf Can our MetaDiff converge?} We randomly select 600 5-way 1-shot tasks from the test set of miniImageNet, and then report their test accuracy and loss of entire denoising process.
+The results are shown in Figure~\ref{fig5}.
+From the result, we can observe that our MetaDiff can converge to a stable result within a finite number of steps, around 450 steps.